This blog may contain affiliate links. Read our disclosure policy for more info.

 Just a short 5-minute drive up Sulphur Mountain you’ll find the Banff Upper Hot Springs, a public hot spring with incredible mountain views!

-Summer is the perfect time to visit the Banff Upper Hot Springs.
 One of the things I love most about the Banff Hot Springs is how accessible they are for everyone.
-The hot springs are easy to get to (only a couple of minutes from the center of town) and very affordable.
-At only $9.25 CAD per adult and $29.00 for a family, even those on a tight budget can enjoy one of the best Banff attractions.
+The hot springs are super easy to get to (only a couple of minutes from the center of town) and very affordable too.
+At $16.50 CAD per adult and $53 CAD for a family of four, even those on a budget can enjoy one of the best Banff attractions.

 35. Check out the Banff Hoodoos